dlewiski/word-definer/README.md

 #### Front-end

-1. Update and render gallows
+1. List all words on get page

+2. Add a word to the list via a form

+3. Click on a word to see definition

+4. Once a word has been clicked, add a definition via a form

 ## Setup/Installation Requirements

-Word definer is viewable online at http://zenscape.us
+Word definer is viewable online at {input Heroku link}

 To view the source code:
 1. visit